Yokosuka Line: Services

 Yokosuka Line local trains make all stops.
 Most trains have 11 cars, with two of those being Green (first class) cars.
 Other trains between Tokyo and Zushi are made up of 15 cars—an 11-car set joined to a 4-car set.
-(Due to shorter platform length at stations south of Zushi, only 11-car trains are operated to Kurihama.)
+(Due to shorter platform length at stations south of Zushi, any 15-car trains operated to Kurihama have the first 4 cars detached at Zushi station.)
 Some day-time trains operate between Zushi and Kurihama and these trains are made up of 4-car set without Green Cars.

 Shōnan-Shinjuku Line trains enter or exit the Yokosuka Line at Nishi-Ōi.
 Utsunomiya–Yokosuka Line through services make all stops on the Yokosuka Line between Nishi-Ōi and Zushi, while Takasaki–Tōkaidō Line through services operate Rapid service within the Yokosuka Line, between Nishi-Ōi and Ōfuna, skipping Nishi-Ōi, Shin-Kawasaki, Hodogaya and Higashi-Totsuka.

 For information on the Narita Express and other limited express services, see their respective articles.

 The Yokosuka Line has through service onto the Sōbu Line to Chiba and beyond.
 Some trains travel as far as: